realm/realm-dotnet/doc/userdoc_for_web.md

 ## Models

 Realm data models are defined using traditional C# classes with properties.
-Simply subclass {{ RealmObject }} or an existing model class to create your Realm data model objects.
+Simply subclass {{ RealmObject }}  to create your Realm data model objects.
 Realm model objects mostly function like any other C# objects - you can add your own methods and events to them and use them like you would any other object.
 The main restrictions are that you can only use an object on the thread which it was created, and you use custom getters and setters for any persisted properties.